Sai-1305/assignment2-Inavolu/README.md

 |Switzerland|The Alps of Switzerland are beautiful.|7|
 |USA|New York, Santa Monica and Grand Canyon are the places to watch.|15|
 |Newzealand|Newzealand has many lakes.
 The adventure tourism of Newzealand is a must watch.|15|

+---
+## A few pithy quotes
+> Money is a tool, so I don't have to be. -- *Eddie Mumford*

+> Nobody reaches anywhere by believing. -- *Osho*